Moment Of Inertia Of A Ring

 Q: How does the moment of inertia affect angular acceleration?

 A: The moment of inertia is inversely proportional to angular acceleration for a given torque.
-According to the rotational analog of Newton's second law, τ = , where τ is the torque, I is the moment of inertia, and α is the angular acceleration.
-This means that for the same applied torque, an object with a larger moment of inertia will experience a smaller angular acceleration.
+So naturally, according to the rotational analog of Newton's second law, τ = , where τ is the torque, I is the moment of inertia, and α is the angular acceleration.
+So in practice, for the same applied torque, an object with a larger moment of inertia will experience a smaller angular acceleration.

 Q: Is the moment of inertia a scalar or a vector quantity?